joshlgrossman/seams/README.md

-Seams is a markup-driven, static-site CMS.
+Seams is a minimal, markup-driven, static-site CMS.

 Installation
 ===